Sunil0881/python/README.md

 Open source: Python is free and open source, which means that its source code is available to anyone and can be modified and distributed freely.

-Overall, Python is a powerful language that can be used for a wide range of programming tasks, from simple scripts to complex applications.
+overall, Python is a powerful language that can be used for a wide range of programming tasks, from simple scripts to complex applications.
 Its ease of use, versatility, and extensive library of modules and tools make it a popular choice for developers and businesses alike.